 \d\d:\d\d is too vague.
 It accepts

-How can we make a better one?
+How can we make a better pattern?

 - If the first digit is

-- Or, if the first digit is
+- Otherwise, if the first digit is

 2, then the next must be

-Next, the minutes must be from
+Next, minutes must be from

-59. In the regexp language that means
+59. In the regular expression language that can be written as

 [0-5]\d: the first digit